View DCF's Table of Organization

 Ms. Rusen's personal academic achievements include a Bachelor's of Science Degree in Business Management, Project Management Critical Skills Certificate, and a Master's Degree in Education.

-Director, Office of Adolescent Services
+Director, Adolescent Services

 Most recently Ms. Trombetta served as an Associate Director at Family Connections Inc. where she supervised community based programs and a therapeutic afterschool program that provided case management and clinical services to at-risk children, adolescents, older adults, and families.
 In this role, Jessica gained extensive experience in working with youth involved with DCF, including CP&P (formerly DYFS) and CSOC (formerly DCBHS).
 Additionally, Ms. Trombetta has provided direct clinical services and case management as well as clinical and programmatic supervision.